 Afterwards we used the actual flight logs to run on the Stanford equipment.
 Sharp eyes may see in the photo that we switched from feet to meters on the LX displays to run the actual flight logs.
 A wry sense of humor would note that reality needed to be calibrated by scientific equipment, but scientific equipment had a reality check using real flight logs.
 Jim pulled up See You on his laptop to give Simone and Vince a look at the analysis and charts available in that software.
 Once we get the second calibration table and chart from the Space Rendezvous Lab, the application for a world soaring altitude record can finally be submitted.

-It is amazing to me that the two HAFRs at altitudes near 16,000 meters are only 2 meters apart.
-Using the 2016 calibration chart we anticipate a 16 meter adjustment increase in the 15,702 meter altitude claim.
+It is amazing to me that the two HAFRs at altitudes near 16,000 (near record claim) meters are only 2 meters apart, and at 98,000 feet (top of calibration test) are only 1 foot apart.
+How fantastic is that technology?
+Using the 2016 calibration chart we anticipate a 16 meter adjustment increase in the 15,902 meter altitude claim.
 But until the 2017 calibration charts are available, and the application undergoes scrunity and final approval, we don't know what the final altitude will be.

 Perlan Soars High!
 Jackie